MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-quickbooks-online.md

    ![Almost ready in QuickBooks](media/service-connect-to-quickbooks-online/pbi_qbo_almost.png)

 7. Select **Authorize** in the next screen to begin the import process.
-This can take a few minutes depending on the size of your company data.
+The process can take a few minutes depending on the size of your company data.

    ![Authorize QuickBooks](media/service-connect-to-quickbooks-online/pbi_qbo_authorizesm.png)

 8. After Power BI imports the data, you see the content list for your QuickBooks app: a new dashboard, report, and dataset.
 9. Select the QuickBooks dashboard to start the exploration process.
-This is the dashboard Power BI created automatically to display your imported data.
+Power BI created this dashboard automatically to display your imported data.

     ![QuickBooks dashboard](media/service-connect-to-quickbooks-online/power-bi-connect-quickbooks-sample.png)